top of page

 Principal Investigator

 Ashley received her B.A in Biology and Japanese Studies from Adrian College in 2010 and her Ph.D in Biological Sciences from Drexel University in 2015.
 Her thesis work focused on molecular mechanisms of axonal regeneration under the supervision of Jeffery L. Twiss, M.D., Ph.D.
 She did a 5 year postdoctoral fellowship at the University of Michigan with Roman Giger, Ph.D.
 There she focused on neuroinflammation in models of traumatic injury.
 She started her lab in the Department of Biology at Ball State University in August of 2020.
-In August 2024 she will officially transition her lab to the University of South Carolina in the Department of Biological Sciences.
+In August 2024 she officially transitioned her lab to the University of South Carolina in the Department of Biological Sciences and is part of the Center for Childhood Neurotherapeutics

 I thoroughly enjoy a good cup of coffee and I am currently sampling coffee from roasters all around the world.
 In my spare time I enjoy spending time at the lake with my family.